NOTE: This is tailored toward authors but these tips can benefit anyone.

 - Contact Me (Include your email, social media links, and a form so a visitor can send a message right from that page.)

 You can also have drop-down links, so if someone hovers over a page, more will reveal themselves.
 I have a few drop-downs on my website.
 One of my pages is called Fan Fun and the drop-down pages are: Book Extras, Recipes + Excerpts, and Flash Fiction + Poetry.

 10. Get creative!
 Make your website reflect you, your style and your books.
 Explore the websites of your favorite authors to get some ideas.

-TIP: Get people to come to your website by offering something new daily, weekly or monthly and promoting that.
+TIP: Get people to come to your website by offering something new daily, weekly, or monthly and by promoting that.

 When your site is how you want it to look, let everyone know about it!
 Add the URL to your email signature, to your social media sites and your business card if you have one.

 QUESTIONS: Do you have a website?
 What do you like to see on an author’s website?